 Loading Solar Battery Perth...

-Understanding federal and state policy, rebates, and incentives for solar and batteries in Perth, Western Australia
+Federal and state policy, rebates, and incentives for solar and batteries in Perth, Western Australia

 Note: Rebate amounts and eligibility criteria can change.
 STC prices fluctuate with market conditions.
 Confirm current rates and eligibility with your installer or check official government sources before making decisions.

-Current WA Framework (in force since 1 May 2026)
+Current WA framework (in force since 1 May 2026)

 Solar and battery installations now follow the WEM Procedure for Technical Requirements: CSIP-AUS compliance, tier-based export limits, and customer tier options.
 Learn more below.